genellann/Signals/README.md

 You can have more than one Signals instance in your game.

 ### Changing Game States
 If you are using states in your game, you must remove all signals between states.
+Either right before or right after.
+Because/Or else...

+    this.game.signals.removeAllSignals();
+    this.game.state.start("newState");

 ## THE MIN.JS
 There are two library versions you can choose from.

 ### Simple

+    let signals = new Signals();

 ### Full

+    let signals = new Signals.Signals();

+    let target = new Signals.TargetObj(...);
+    signals.registerSignal(...);
+    signals.sendSignal("key", target);

 ### Getting it into your game
+Must have phaser.
+Compatible with these versions:

     index.html
-    <script></script>
+    <script type="text/javascript" src="lib/phaser.min.js"></script>
+    <script type="text/javascript" src="lib/phaser-signals-simple-0.0.1.min.js"></script>

+### Recommendations
+Please use constants for your keys.

+Constants have great benefits, including but not limited to:
+- They protect your code from typos.
+- They keep things organized.
+- They make changing the key easier because you only have to change it in one place.

+You can add consts at the bottom of any class with Object.defineProperties().

+I often make an empty class just to use as a holder for my consts.
+This is called an enum.

+    import SignalKeys from "./SignalKeys"

+    class SomeClass {

+        someFunc() {
+            signals.registerSignal(SignalKeys.LEVELED_UP, this.onLevelUp, this);

+            signals.sendSignal(SignalKeys.LEVELED_UP);
+        }
+    }
+    ---
+    class SignalKeys {
+    }
+    Object.defineProperties(SignalKeys, {
+        "LEVELED_UP": {
+            value: "leveledUp"
+        },
+        "GAME_OVER": {
+            value: "playerDied"
+        }
+    }

 ## UNIT TESTS
+Need to run npm install & grunt task then open index open the inspector

 ## JSDOCS

+## See my other libs

 ## CREDITS
+This project used the [webpack-library-starter](https://github.com/krasimir/webpack-library-starter) project